Matrix calculation with NumPy

 [[4 4]]]

-Using the array_split() method, you can choose the axis on which to split the arrays.
+Using the array_split() method, you can choose the axis along which to split the arrays.

 a = np.array([